Cyberbit-7/alohomora/README.md

 Your Google Account is now saved to your device.
 Now, whenever an application such as Google Docs asks you to sign-in, you can simply select your account from the list of accounts saved to the device.

 ## Installing a VPN

+### While using school Wi-Fi, network blocks for things like GeForce NOW and Coolmathgames (if anyone still plays that) may still be present.
+To circumvent this, you will need to download a VPN extension.
+Most VPN extensions are also blocked, but Windscribe and uVPN have been found to work.
+Windscribe requires you to create an account and limits you to 30 GB of data per month, but allows free access to VPN servers in the United States, giving much lower latency. uVPN does not require you to create an account and has unlimited data, but the free version only allows users to access VPN servers located in Europe, causing much higher latency.
+Windscribe has been found to be the much better choice, as 30 GB of data per month is usually more than suffficient.
+The instructions listed below are for the installation of Windscribe, but uVPN is linked here for your usage if desired: https://tinyurl.com/t5kktukv

+### Step 1d
+Download the Windscribe extension from the link listed here: https://tinyurl.com/28xv8jp8.
+Once the extension fully installs, pin the extension to your extension bar.

+### Step 2d
+Click on the Windscribe extension in your extension bar, located on the top-right.
+The extension should look like a black and white circle enclosing a white W. Click on the green "Get Started" button in the extension window.
+Click the "Free" plan.

+### Step 3d
+Enter in a username and password you will remember.
+Write this down somewhere if necessary.
+Enter in an email you have logged into already and have access to (both school and personal accounts should work).
+Click "Have a Voucher", and enter "ISRA2023" in the Voucher Code textbox that appears.
+Leave R.O.B.E.R.T. enabled.
+Finally, complete the captcha and click "Create Account"

+### Step 4d
+Open https://mail.google.com.
+You should have an email from Windscribe asking you to verify your account.
+(If you do not see the email, check your spam/junk folder.)
+Open this email, and verify your account.

+### Step 5d
+Click on the Windscribe extension in your extension bar.
+Click "Login", then enter the username and password you created.
+Finally, click the big white button with the upside-down off symbol.
+If the VPN is working, the extension icon should now turn green.
+Congratulations!
+You have now bypassed all network blocks!
+Since Windscribe limits you to 30GB of data per month, I suggest turning off the VPN when using sites not blocked by your network, as this wastes data and may slow down your internet.

 ## Guide